yarden/biomedical_inequality_db/examples.md

 2015|1240
 ```

-* Get total number of citations Stanford University had in 2010:
+* Get total number of citations Stanford University had from NIH-funded publications in 2010:

 ```
 sqlite> SELECT SUM(num_cites) FROM (SELECT DISTINCT pmid, num_cites FROM pubs_table WHERE FY=2010 AND org_id='9214214');